simonmichael/hledger_site/src/how-to-record.md

 - `hledger print` or `import` plus hledger's [CSV conversion rules](hledger.md#csv) (and a pre-cleaning script if needed)

 ### From unsupported data formats
-- Write a conversion script that outputs hledger journal entries
+- Write a conversion script that prints hledger journal entries

 ### From other apps
 - Look for conversion tools and tips at <https://hledger.org/cookbook.html#other-software>